What is CARS?

 Why CARS is the Right Choice

-- CARS provides accurate and reliable diagnostic information for up to 13 major psychiatric disorders that will facilitate effective treatment planning.
+- CARS provides accurate and reliable diagnostic information for up to 16 major psychiatric disorders that facilitates effective treatment planning.

-- CARS will improve the intake and data collection processes at programs, making it easier and more efficient for employees to collect, maintain, integrate, and share information about their clients.
+- CARS improves the intake and data collection processes at programs, making it easier and more efficient for employees to collect, maintain, integrate, and share information about their clients.

 - CARS generates user-friendly reports at the click of a button.